DjangoGirls/tutorial/deploy/README.md

      create mode 100644 runtime.txt

 ## Deploy to Heroku!

+It was a lot of configuration and installing, right?
+But you need to do that once!
+Now you can deploy!

 It's as simple as running this command, replacing `djangogirlsblog` with your own application name: